Spectral graph clustering via the Expectation-Solution algorithm: Comparison of EM and ES to -Means

-In our simulations we also compared the clustering performance of EM and ES against that of $K$-means.
-As before we present the results in terms of 95\% confidence intervals for the median difference in ARI, but due to the presence of multiple ties in the homogeneous balanced affinity settings we elected to use the SIGN test with a two-sided alternative.
+In our simulations we also compared the clustering performance of EM and ES against that of $K$-means in models 1--4 and the brain connectome.
+We present the results in terms of 95\% confidence intervals for the median difference in ARI, but due to the presence of multiple ties in the homogeneous balanced affinity settings we elected to use the sign test with a two-sided alternative.
 For $\ell = A, L$ as in section 4 and $Z = M, S$ we define

-As in Section 4, we embolden all entries indicating strict, significant improvement of our ES algorithms over $K$-means.
+We embolden all entries indicating strict, significant improvement of our ES algorithms over $K$-means.